Adi-19/Basics_C/Control Loops/README.md

 A break causes the innermost enclosing loop or switch to be exited immediately.

 # Continue statement
-Causes the loop to skip the remainder of its body and immediately retest its condition prior to reiterating.
+The continue statement causes the loop to be continued with the next iteration after skipping any statement in between.
+The continue with the next iteration.